 Visual Abstracts will be displayed in the online table of contents and the online article, but will not appear in the article PDF file or in the print edition.
 Please see more detailed instructions for creating your Visual Abstracts below.

 A visual abstract is an illustration that concisely depicts the key findings of a scientific paper.
 It is intended to attract the attention of readers and make it easier for them to find articles that are of interest to them.

 The visual abstract will appear in the final online article.
 A reduced-size “thumbnail” image of the visual abstract will be part of the article’s entry in the online table of contents.
 The visual abstract will not be included in the print version of the journal.

 Which articles in Blood will feature visual abstracts?

-Visual abstracts will only be featured for Regular Articles, Brief Reports, e-Blood, and Blood Spotlights.
+Visual abstracts will only be featured for Regular Articles, Brief Reports, Blood Spotlights, Review Articles, and How I Treat.

 What are the technical specifications for a visual abstract?

 The full-size visual abstract should be submitted as a single high-resolution (300-dpi or greater) TIFF image in RGB color.
 It must be 440 pixels wide by 350 to 365 pixels high.
 Lettering must be large enough to be legible.

 Are there other guidelines for preparing a visual abstract?

 A visual abstract should be clear, concise, eye-catching, and comprehensible to a typical Blood reader.
 It should present the most important finding(s) of your study.
 Keep the use of text to a minimum, and avoid presenting data in tabular form.
 If the image depicts a biological or biochemical process, it should clearly flow from left to right or top to bottom.
 Avoid excessive detail or clutter.